fredrikaverpil/godoc.nvim/README.md

 Plug 'echasnovski/mini.pick'          " optional
 Plug 'ibhagwan/fzf-lua'               " optional

-lua <<EOF
+" Configure the plugin and load it.
+" See the configuration further down below and apply
-local opts = {} -- see further down below for configuration require('godoc').setup(opts)
+" any options to the lua opts table. lua <<EOF local opts = {}
+require('godoc').setup(opts)
 EOF
 ```